dcrankshaw/datascience-sp14/lab2/pandas.md

     hour_grouped = log_df.groupby(lambda row: log_df['DateTime'][row].hour)
     hour_grouped.ngroups

+Finally, note that you can apply operations on each group using the `apply` method.
+This is similar to the `apply` on the DataFrame we saw earlier except the `apply` method is now called *once per group*.

 ## Plotting data in a DataFrame
 In a future lab exercise we will look at plotting in greater detail.
 However we can produce simple plots using the Python `matplotlib` library with a DataFrame.